 Wild Human is working with ORKA to tell the story of what drove the formation of the Oregon Kelp Alliance and what they are doing to promote healthy kelp forests in Oregon.
 Follow Wild Human on instagram @wild_human_pnw

-ORKA is currently working to draft a bull kelp recovery plan to be used to guide targeted kelp recovery efforts.
+ORKA is currently planning a kick-off event in Port Orford, at Nellie’s Cove, located at Orford Heads, one of the experimental study sites.
 We will strive to establish and maintain oases of kelp that could promote kelp forest restoration under more favorable conditions in the future.
 These pilot projects will also provide opportunities to enhance our understanding of kelp forest ecosystems and changes happening now and in the future.

 If you have any comments or questions, please submit them below and we will respond as soon as we are able.